auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - The `com.auth0.android.util.Base64` class has been removed.
 Use `android.util.Base64` instead.
 - The `com.auth0.android.request.ParameterizableRequest` interface has been removed.
 The ability to add request headers and parameters has been moved to the `com.auth0.android.request.Request` interface.
 - The `com.auth0.android.request.AuthRequest` interface has been removed.
 The `com.auth0.android.request.AuthenticationRequest` interface can be used instead.
+- The `com.auth0.android.provider.WebAuthProvider` class has been removed.
+External browser applications will always be used for authentication.

 ### Class changes